ranaasamir/RDYF/README.md

 *About*

-Farah Ahmed: My hobbies are photography and reading..
+Farah Ahmed: My hobbies are photography and reading.

 Rana Samir: My zodiac sign is Aquarius.